ayberkt/formal-topology-in-UF/FormalTopology/Sierpinski.lagda.md

         isProp[] (_ ≤ _) (rem z (inr p , eq)) (rem z (inr q , eq)) i
 ```

+The combination of these two proofs give us the fact that `from₀` is a frame
+homomorphism (i.e. a continuous function):

 ```agda
   from₀-cont : (x : ∣ A ∣F) → isFrameHomomorphism 𝕊 A (from₀m x)
   from₀-cont x = resp-⊤ x , from₀-resp-∧ x  , from₀-comm-⋁ x
 ```

-We are now ready to write down the inverse of `to`.
+We are now ready to write down `from`:

 ```agda
   from : ∣ A ∣F → 𝕊 ─f→ A